 Leaving aside the technical specifications, this case is really good in relation to the selling price.
 Even outwardly it is very pleasant to see: the design is very minimal, neutral, and there are some goodies like the grid for the power supply and very large spaces for the passage of cables.

 Cooler Master MasterBox Lite 5

 - Dark Mirror front panel - Because your first case doesn't have to look boring

-- Customizable trim colors - Choose from three distinct colors to suit your style,...
+- Customizable trim colors - Choose from 3 distinct colors to suit your style, all...

 - Edge to edge transparent acrylic side panel - Show off your first build in...

 - Support for 4 fans & water-cooling - 4 120mm fans and front and rear...